-When using the IBM Data Server Driver for JDBC and SQLJ in CICS Java applications, consider the following information.
+When using the IBM Data Server Driver for JDBC and SQLJ in CICS Java applications, the following information should be considered.

 Using the IBM Data Server Driver for JDBC and SQLJ with type 2 connectivity

 If you are using type 2 connectivity, a Java application for CICS can only have one JDBC connection or one SQLJ connection open at once.